jenciso/notes/tmux.md

 ## Tmux and asciinema

 If you wanna record your fancy tmux session with all windows and splits recorded, you can do it in the following way:

-    setup your tmux session (tmux new -s session-name, create windows, splits, start processes in them)
+(setup your tmux session, create windows, splits, start processes in them)

+    tmux new -s session-name

 detach (prefix+d)